 North Vancouver’s Archives, located in the Community History Centre in Lynn Valley, provides a variety of services to researchers.
 Its collections of photographs, maps, plans, pamphlets, sound and moving images, audio recordings and textual records are all available for use by students, family records researchers and historians.

-- The Research Room is open from noon to 5 pm, from Tuesday to Saturday; no appointment is necessary at those times;
+- The Research Room is open from noon to 5 pm, on Thursdays and Fridays and from 10 am to 5 pm on Saturdays; no appointment is necessary at those times;

 - The Reference Historian provides orientation, general assistance and will retrieve collections materials as needed;